-Decentralizing Sustainable Development: Unblocking blockchain for the future of sustainable developm
+Decentralizing Sustainable Development: Unblocking blockchain for sustainable development

 Can blockchain technology be the key to a more sustainable future?
 This is the question currently raised by various blockchain developers, environmental specialists and policymakers, as illustrated by the OECD Blockchain Policy Forum[i] which Policy Shift attended last September.
 This forum was the first major international conference to take stock of blockchain’s impacts across the full range of government activities and public priorities.